-This Antarctic cruise explores the Antarctic Peninsula over a period of 10 nights/11 days.
+This Antarctic cruise explores the Antarctic Peninsula.
 A classic itinerary for whale watching, seabird viewing, visiting penguin colonies and experiencing zodiac excursions in Antarctica.
 Camping in Antarctica is included.

 Towering glaciers, amazing wildlife encounters, snow-covered landscapes, massive icebergs and the option to choose your favourite activities every day make this voyage the perfect introduction to the white continent.
 In the waters of the Antarctic Peninsula, we spend our days off the ship exploring by Zodiac boat, making shore landings in the company of our expert guides.
 By breaking into small special interest groups, we discover Antarctica and its remarkable wildlife through photography, Zodiac excursions, hiking onshore, and for the more adventurous, camping and sea kayaking.
 Visits to historic huts and working research bases add another dimension to the voyage.

 Day 1: Stanley – We depart Santiago this morning on our private air charter direct to Stanley, the small capital of the Falkland Islands.
 We are met on arrival and transfer from the airport into town.
 There is time to explore the town or enjoy a guided visit to nearby Gypsy Cove which provides our first opportunity for observing the local wildlife, including nesting Magellanic penguins and other sea birds.

 Days 2 – 3: Drake Passage – Giant petrels, albatross and smaller Cape petrels are our companions as we transit the Drake Passage.
 Join the ship’s Captain on the bridge and learn about the operations of our modern research vessel.
 Throughout the day our onboard experts educate us with a series of presentations about the environment, wildlife and history.